 There are three primary considerations for selecting the value of the output capacitor.
 The output capacitor determines the modulator pole, the output voltage ripple, and how the regulator responds to a large change in load current.
-The output capacitance must be selected based on the most stringent of these three criteria.
+The output capacitance needs to be selected based on the most stringent of these three criteria.

 The desired response to a large change in the load current is the first criteria.
-The output capacitor must supply the increased load current until the regulator responds to the load step.
+The output capacitor needs to supply the increased load current until the regulator responds to the load step.
 The regulator does not respond immediately to a large, fast increase in the load current such as transitioning from no load to a full load.
-The regulator generally requires two or more clock cycles for the control loop to sense the change in output voltage and adjust the peak switch current in response to the higher load.
-The output capacitance must be large enough to supply the difference in current for two clock cycles to maintain the output voltage within the specified range.
-Equation 31 shows the minimum output capacitance necessary, where $\Delta I{OUT}$ is the change in output current, $f{SW}$ is the regulators switching frequency and $\Delta V{OUT}$ is the allowable change in the output voltage.
-For this example, the transient load response is specified as a 4% change in $V{OUT}$ for a load step from 0.875 A to 2.625 A. Therefore, $\Delta I{OUT}$ is 2.625 A - 0.875 A = 1.75 A and $\Delta V{OUT}$ = 0.04 × 3.3 = 0.13 V. Using these numbers gives a minimum capacitance of 44.9 $\mu$ F. This value does not take the ESR of the output capacitor into account in the output voltage change.
+The regulator usually needs two or more clock cycles for the control loop to sense the change in output voltage and adjust the peak switch current in response to the higher load.
+The output capacitance must be large enough to supply the difference in current for 2 clock cycles to maintain the output voltage within the specified range.
+Equation 32 shows the minimum output capacitance necessary, where $\Delta I{OUT}$ is the change in output current, f sw is the regulators switching frequency and $\Delta V{OUT}$ is the allowable change in the output voltage.
+For this example, the transient load response is specified as a 4% change in $V{OUT}$ for a load step from 0.875 A to 2.625 A. Therefore, $\Delta I{OUT}$ is 2.625 A - 0.875 A = 1.75 A and $\Delta V{OUT}$ = 0.04 × 5 = 0.2 V. Using these numbers gives a minimum capacitance of 29.2 μF.
+This value does not take the ESR of the output capacitor into account in the output voltage change.
 For ceramic capacitors, the ESR is usually small enough to be ignored.
-Aluminum-electrolytic and tantalum capacitors have higher ESR that must be included in load step calculations.
+Aluminum electrolytic and tantalum capacitors have higher ESR that must be included in load step calculations.

-The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high-to-low load current.
-The catch diode of the regulator does not sink current so energy stored in the inductor produces an output-voltage overshoot when the load current rapidly decreases.
-A typical load-step response is shown in Figure 35.
+The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high to low load current.
+The catch diode of the regulator can not sink current so energy stored in the inductor can produce an output voltage overshoot when the load current rapidly decreases.
+A typical load step response is shown in Figure 33.
 The excess energy absorbed in the output capacitor increases the voltage on the capacitor.
 The capacitor must be sized to maintain the desired output voltage during these transient periods.
-Equation 32 calculates the minimum capacitance required to keep the output voltage overshoot to a desired value, where $L_O$ is the value of the inductor, $I{OH}$ is the output current under heavy load, $I{OL}$ is the output under light load, $V_f$ is the peak output voltage, and $V_I$ is the initial voltage.
-For this example, the worst-case load step is from 2.625 A to 0.875 A. The output voltage increases during this load transition, and the stated maximum in our specification is 4% of the output voltage, which makes $V_f = 1.04 \times 3.3 = 3.432$ . $V_I$ is the initial capacitor voltage, which is the nominal output voltage of 3.3 V. Using these numbers in Equation 32 yields a minimum capacitance of 38.6 μF.
+Equation 33 calculates the minimum capacitance required to keep the output voltage overshoot to a desired value, where LO is the value of the inductor, IOH is the output current under heavy load, IOL is the output under light load, Vf is the peak output voltage, and Vi is the initial voltage.
+For this example, the worst case load step is from 2.625 A to 0.875 A. The output voltage increases during this load transition and the stated maximum in our specification is 4 % of the output voltage.
+This makes Vf = 1.04 x 5 = 5.2.
+Vi is the initial capacitor voltage which is the nominal output voltage of 5 V. Using these numbers in Equation 33 yields a minimum capacitance of 24.6 $\mu$ F.

-Equation 33 calculates the minimum output capacitance needed to meet the output voltage ripple specification, where $f{\text{SW}}$ is the switching frequency, $V{\text{ORIPPLE}}$ is the maximum allowable output voltage ripple, and $I{\text{RIPPLE}}$ is the inductor ripple current.
-Equation 33 yields 11.4 $\mu$ F.
+Equation 34 calculates the minimum output capacitance needed to meet the output voltage ripple specification, where f sw is the switching frequency, $V{ORIPPLE}$ is the maximum allowable output voltage ripple, and $I{RIPPLE}$ is the inductor ripple current.
+Equation 34 yields 7.8 $\mu$ F.